KWSNick/filmnight/README.md

 * When a new film is created the image size may be different from those specified in the original fixtures, leading to card sizing issues.

-* Update basket button on filmpage.html could say "add to basket" if not already in the basket
+* Update basket button on filmpage.html could say "add to basket" if not already in the basket.

 * Forgot password form is not styled correctly.